-For Bank Direct RNDIP Recommendations and sales
+For Bank Direct RNDIP Recommendations and Sales

-- 40. Has a bank officer been assigned responsibility for immementing and monitoring the suitability system over bank direct RNDIP sales activities? - 41.
-Are systems in place to ensure that any salespeople involved in bard-related sales obtain sufficient information from customers to enable them to make a judgment about the suitability of recommendations for particular customers? - 42.
-Are customer responses to suitability inquiries documented on a standard form or any other method that permits ready review? - 43.
-Is there a tracking system designed to monitor and obtain missing suitability information? - 44.
-Are new accounts reviewed and formally accepted by a manager before the first transfer is finalized? - 45.
-Does the new account acceptance process include a review of the suitability inquiry and customer responses?
+- 41. Has a bank officer been assigned responsibility for implementing and monitoring the suitability system over bank direct RNDIP sales activities? - 42.
+Are systems in place to assess that any salespeople involved in bank-related sales obtain sufficient information from customers to enable them to make a judgment about the suitability of recommendations for particular customers?

-- 46. Is each sale approved in writing by a designated manager? - 47.
-Is suitability information for active accounts updated periodically? - 48.
-If the bank uses software programs to assist salespeople in making suitability judgments, does the program - weight bank proprietary products and bank deposits similarly to other products? - consider breakpoints? - 49.
-If a software program is not used, has management identified which products meet certain investment objectives, or has management generally categorized products as suitable for unsophisticated, sophisticated, or risk-averse customers? - 50.
-Does the bank applement suitability restrictions that limit certain transactions with firsttime or risk-averse investors, or require a higher level of approval? - 51.
-Is a bank officer who is independent of the sales force assigned responsibility for reviewing complaints and their revolution?
+- 43. Are customer responses to suitability inquiries documented on a standard form or any other method that permits ready review? - 44.
+Is there a tracking system designed to monitor and obtain missing suitability information? - 45.
+Are new accounts reviewed and formally accepted by a manager before the first transfer is finalized? - 46.
+Does the new account acceptance process include a review of the suitability inquiry and customer responses? - 47.
+Is each sale approved in writing by a designated manager? - 48.
+Is suitability information for active accounts updated periodically? - 49.
+If the bank uses software programs to assist salespeople in making suitability judgments, does the program - weight bank proprietary products and bank deposits similarly to other products? - consider breakpoints? - 50.
+If a software program is not used, has management identified which products meet certain investment objectives, or has management generally categorized products as suitable for unsophisticated, sophisticated, or risk-averse customers? - 51.
+Does the bank implement suitability restrictions that limit certain transactions with first-time or risk-averse investors, or require a higher level of approval? - 52.
+Is a bank officer who is independent of the sales force assigned responsibility for reviewing complaints and their resolution? - 53.
+Has the bank voluntarily implemented any aspects of Regulation Best Interest into its direct sales program?
+If so, - is this set forth clearly in the bank's policies and procedures? - are those policies and procedures appropriate to assess compliance with the bank's implementation of those aspects of Regulation Best Interest? - has the bank made any representation to customers about its voluntary compliance with aspects of Regulation Best Interest?

-For RNDIP Recommendation and fares Conducted by Broker-Dealers
+For RNDIP Recommendations and Sales Conducted by Broker-Dealers